martin-montas/WordPress-Mysql-K8s-Deployment/README.md

 I decided to run Kubernetes because it's easier to deploy microservices and a great way of  managing your containers.

-***DISCLAIMER!***: this was deployed through minikube so you need to change certain parts of the yaml code to fit your needs.
+***DISCLAIMER!***: this was deployed through minikube so change certain parts of the yaml code to fit your needs.

 ***Step 1.0 Download the Repo:***

-For this step you need git installed so go ahead and download it. when itss done run:
+For this step you need git installed so go ahead and download it. when its done run:

 ```bash
 git clone https://github.com/eto330/WordPress-MySQL-K8s-Deployment.git